jeremievalili/infinite-scroll/README.md

+# INFINITE SCROLL , a unsplash API project

-Hi this is a infinite scroll of picture
+Hi! this is a infinite scroll of picture

+## Stacks
+Javascript, CSS , API Unsplash

+## Description

 I take 30 pictures with the unsplash API and put it into a array.
 With the Javascript I create HTML element and child them with the appendChild function